-- 1.1 The implementation of Approved Modification P305 'Electricity Balancing Significant Code Review

-Developments' on 5 November 2015 led to changes in Imbalance Price calculations, including the ability to reprice Short Term Operating Reserve (STOR) actions using a Reserve Scarcity Price (RSVP).
+- 1.1 The implementation of Approved Modification P305 'Electricity Balancing Significant Code Review Developments' on 5 November 2015 led to changes in Imbalance Price calculations, including the ability to reprice Short Term Operating Reserve (STOR) actions using a Reserve Scarcity Price (RSVP).
 The RSVP is calculated by multiplying two parameters: Value of Lost Load (VoLL) and Loss of Load Probability (LoLP). - 1.2 The second phase of BSC Modification P305 was implemented on 1 November 2018.
-This reduced the Price Average Reference (PAR) from 50MWh to 1MWh, increased the VoLL, and changed the methodology used to calculate the LoLP. - 1.3 The Value of Lost Load (VoLL) is an assessment of the value that electricity consumers attribute to the security of supply.
+This reduced the Price Average Reference (PAR) from 50MWh to 1MWh, increased the VoLL, and changed the methodology used to calculate the LoLP. - 1.3 The VoLL is an assessment of the value that electricity consumers attribute to the security of supply.
 Pre 1 November 2018 it was £3,000/MWh; post 1 November 2018, it rose to £6,000/MWh. - 1.4 The LoLP is a defined parameter in the Balancing and Settlement Code (BSC) under Section T, 1.6A.
 It is a measure of system reliability calculated by the National Grid Electricity System Operator (NGESO), for each Settlement Period, and is a value between 0 and 1.
 Pre 1 November 2018 it was calculated using the static methodology; post 1 November 2018, it is calculated using the dynamic methodology.
-Both LoLP methodologies are set out in the Loss of Load Probability Calculation Statement. - 1.5 The RSVP is defined under BSC Section T, 3.13 as: RSVPj = LoLPj VoLL. - 1.6 Balancing actions taken by STOR providers during a STOR availability Window are STOR Flagged, and assessed against the RSVP.
-If the Utilisation Price of a STOR flagged action is less than the RSVP, then the action will be repriced at the RSVP. - 1.7 In BSC Panel Meeting 278, Elexon recommended that an annual data review is conducted on the use of VoLL, with findings presented first to the Imbalance Settlement Group (ISG) and then to the Panel. - 1.8 The analysis undertaken in this review uses actual data for the period 1 April 2021 to 31 March 2022, and compares the impact of VoLL under various scenarios.
-To isolate the impact of VoLL, all other pricing parameters were kept the same as they would be in the live market at the time.
+Both LoLP methodologies are set out in the Loss of Load Probability Calculation Statement. - 1.5 Balancing actions taken by STOR providers during a STOR Availability Window are STOR Flagged, and assessed against the RSVP.
+If the Utilisation Price of a STOR flagged action is less than the RSVP, then the action will be repriced at the RSVP. - 1.6 In BSC Panel Meeting 278 Elexon recommended that an annual data review is conducted on the use of VoLL, with findings presented first to the Imbalance Settlement Group (ISG) and then to the Panel. - 1.7 The analysis undertaken in this review uses actual data for the period 1 April 2021 to 31 March 2023, and compares the impact of VoLL under various scenarios.
+To isolate the impact of VoLL, all other pricing parameters were kept the same as they would be in the live market at the time. - 1.8 In December 2020, NGESO raised Issue 92 'Reserve Scarcity Pricing Review' The Issue Group concluded that the Reserve Scarcity Pricing Review provided an opportunity for NGESO to be proactive on a topic that may negatively impact market participants through creating potentially inaccurate and significant price signals.